VFO - 2011

 Above — Signal generator output at 3.5 MHz.

 I appreciate that the VFO tank would be difficult to replicate since the 2 air variable capacitors are unique, however this is true of most VFOs.
 Wes wrote some great notes in EMRFD Chapter 7 regarding copying signal generators and the versatility of the Hartley VFO.
 I hope this project furnishes some ideas that spawn you to build something better than I did.
-(I've received lots of feedback indicating many builders have built some great VFOs - Way to go!)
+(I've received over 350 related emails since posting this page in 2011 and many readers have built really great VFOs — Way To Go !)

 Above — Scope traces of an unbuffered Hartley oscillator with a X10 scope probe across a 51 ohm resistor across the 3 turn link.
 The unbuffered Hartley sine wave isn't harmonic free, but cleans up when properly buffered with a higher impedance amplifier.
 Figure A = the lowest frequency (2.7 MHz) — the distortion increased with frequency (Figure B was measured at 10.5 MHz).
 Figure C illustrates how slightly stronger output coupling with a 6 turn link trashes the output waveform — the strategy of using 2-3 links over the center of the main inductor works well.